Metacoda/sectest-maps/README.md

 * Launch SAS Management Console and connect to the required SAS metadata server.
 * Select the Reviewer plug-in that contains the data you need. e.g. Metacoda User Reviewer.
-* Using the tool bar button, or the context menu available by right clicking over the reviewer icon, select the Export Metadata Security Test XML... menu item.
+* Using the toolbar button, or the context menu available by right-clicking over the reviewer icon, select the Export Metadata Security Test XML... menu item.
-* In the export wizard check all of the items you need in the export file, specify where you want the XML file to be saved and export the file.
+* In the export wizard check all the items you need in the export file, specify where you want the XML file to be saved and export the file.

-Choose the XML map that corresponds the the chosen Reviewer e.g. user-reviewer-sectest.xml and use the map with a SAS XML libname statement like so:
+Choose the XML map that corresponds the chosen Reviewer e.g. user-reviewer-sectest.xml and use the map with a SAS XML libname statement like so:

     filename sectest "input/user-reviewer-sectest.xml" lrecl=32767 encoding="utf-8";